DIY Survival Kit

 9. Meal Bars

 If you need something you won’t have to cook, your best bet is calorie-dense bars.
-Probar offers delicious and varied bars that I could live off for several days and, in fact, may have.
+Probar offers delicious and varied bars in 12-packs that I could live off for several days and, in fact, may have.

 10. Water Filter